Charles Hamilton (rapper): 2009: This Perfect Life and release from Interscope

 When the cover for This Perfect Life was released, Hamilton caused some controversy when the deceased producer, J Dilla, was named as executive producer.
 A handful of Dilla's closest associates through hip hop began speaking out against Hamilton's use of the name and its connection to his music.
 Hamilton later stated he wished to financially help J Dilla's mother, who had thrombotic thrombocytopenic purpura, the same illness that took J Dilla's life.
-J Dilla's name was later removed from the album artwork due to legal reasons.
+J Dilla's name was later removed from the album artwork for legal reasons.

 After months of speculation, the album was never released as a result of Hamilton getting dropped from Interscope on September 19, 2009, for multiple reasons, including but not limited to his poor performance at a Penn State rap battle and his unapproved crediting of J Dilla.
 Manager Le'Roy Benros later explained why he felt Hamilton's career stalled by telling HitQuarters:

 "I think things happened too fast.
 I don't think we were well prepared for what was given to us."

 On September 24, 2009, the full album of This Perfect Life was released digitally by Hamilton himself and was leaked on various websites.
 Later that year, on December 28, 2009, Hamilton returned with his first mixtape after being released from Interscope, entitled Normalcy.